 Longfellow-Washington’s Headquarters National Historic Site

 Before this historic site was conveyed to the National Park Service, CP&GC embarked on a 1967 researched restoration of the garden.
-NPS assumed management of the Longfellow House in 1973, CP&GC continued o supervise the care of the garden and grounds. into the late 1980s.
+NPS assumed management of the Longfellow House in 1973, CP&GC continued to supervise the care of the garden and grounds into the late 1980s.
 The club continues to support the garden with hands-on assistance and funding.

 The prominent Linden tree on the house’s east lawn was believed to have been planted in the early 1800s.
 In 2008, CP&GC began a multiyear study of this historic specimen, including efforts to propagate it.
 Two scions of the “Longfellow Linden” lives on at the Cooper-Frost-Austin House (the oldest house on Cambridge) and in Mount Auburn Cemetery, near Longfellow’s grave.